yaal-coop/canaille/doc/databases.rst

     [CANAILLE_SQL]
     SQL_DATABASE_URI = "postgresql://user:password@localhost/database"

-You can find more details on the SQL configuration in the :class:`~canaille.backends.sql.configuration.SQLSettings` section.
+You can find more details on the SQL configuration in the :class:`dedicated section <canaille.backends.sql.configuration.SQLSettings>`.

 LDAP
 ====